 About THE STUDIO

-A curatorial and artistic practice
+EL NIDO: A curatorial and artistic practice

 El Nido is an artist-led curatorial and research practice based in Los Angeles.